BenKadosh1/IDD-Fa18-Lab1/README.md

 ## Part A. Set Up a Breadboard
 <img src="https://github.com/BenKadosh1/IDD-Fa19-Lab1/blob/master/IDD_Fa19_Lab1_Img1.jpg" width=450 height=450>

+The left and right sides of the breadboard were not connected for simplicity during this lab.

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**